 where $a\left( t\right) $ is the scalar factor, and $H=\frac{\dot{a}}{a}$ is the Hubble function and $\dot{a}=\frac{da}{dt}$.

 For the line element (\ref{fr.01}) we calculate

 Thus by substituting in (\ref{ac.02}) we end with the following system

-Remark that $\rho_{m}=T_{\mu\nu}u^{\mu}u^{\nu}$ and $p_{m}=T_{\mu\nu}\left( g^{\mu\nu}+u^{\mu}u^{\nu}\right) $ correspond to the energy density and pressure of the matter source, where $u^{\mu}$ is the normalized four-velocity vector.
-In the following analysis we consider the vacuum case, that is $T_{\mu\nu}=0$.
-At this point it is important to mention that now all equations are independent.
+Remark that $\rho_{m}=T_{\mu\nu}u^{\mu}u^{\nu}$ and $p_{m}=T_{\mu\nu}\left( g^{\mu\nu}+u^{\mu}u^{\nu}\right) $ correspond to the energy density and pressure of the matter source, where $u^{\mu}$ is the normalised four-velocity vector.
+In the following analysis, we consider the vacuum case, that is $T_{\mu\nu}=0$.
+At this point, it is important to mention that all equations are independent now.
 Indeed equation (\ref{ac.05}) is a constraint equation and describes a conservation law for the dynamical system.